qtranslate/qtranslate-xt/readme.txt

 ## Changelog ##

 ### 3.4.6.2 ###
-* Fix: recovered translation of parent of category on category edit page.
+* Fix: recovered translation of parent of a category on category edit page.

 ### 3.4.6.1 stable ###
 * Fix: Call of `qtranxf_get_admin_page_config` is moved after all integrating plugins loaded their `*-admin.php`, otherwise i18n configuration is loaded only partially, which broke "Woocommerce & qTranslate-X".
 [Issue #277](https://github.com/qTranslate-Team/qtranslate-x/issues/277).